Bind view geometry data to bindable properties

 GeometryBinding

-is just a view creator that creates a GeometryReader
+is a view builder that creates a GeometryReader

 and binds a preference